Sexuality and Gender

 - not attracted to anyone at all (asexual).

 Gender describes how people identify.
-For example, cisgendered describes a person who identifies as the same gender as the gender they were assigned with at birth.
+For example, cisgendered describes a person whose gender identity matches the sex they were assigned at birth.

-A transgendered/trans person is someone who identifies as a gender different to the gender they were assigned at birth.
+A transgendered/trans person is someone who identifies as a gender different to the sex they were assigned at birth.

 Non-binary is a term used to describe people who do not identify specifically as one gender or another.
 They might identify as both male and female, neither male or female, or something else.